fatibaba/electrica/README.md

 We use the Basic Formal Ontology (BFO) as the upper-level ontology to provide a structured foundation.
 This choice facilitates the integration of concepts from the Ontology for General Medical Science (OGMS).
 We also reused classes from SNOMED-CT and are currently working towards better integration with SNOMED-CT.
 By leveraging these established ontologies, ELECTRICA ensures a robust and interoperable framework, enhancing its utility for clinical data analysis.

+See the [data model](https://github.com/fatibaba/electrica/blob/main/ELECTRICAdatamodel.pdf) showing the core classes of the ontology.
 For an in-depth look at the ontology structure, refer to the ontology file `electrica.owl` within this repository.

 ### Evaluation
 The evaluation of the ELECTRICA ontology involved multiple methods to ensure its accuracy, consistency, and completeness.
 We engaged in an iterative process with domain experts to refine the ontology based on their feedback.
 To validate the ontology against the competency questions identified during the specification phase, we added datasets, mapped them to the ontology classes, and then ran SPARQL queries on the annotated dataset.
 We also used the OntOlogy Pitfall Scanner!
 (OOPS!) to identify potential modelling pitfalls and Pellet and HermiT reasoners to check for logical issues.
 A summary of the evaluation result and a documentation of the validation against competency questions is available in the [evaluation folder](https://github.com/fatibaba/electrica/tree/main/evaluation).